mdtanker/polartoolkit/docs/installation.md

 This package and most of it's dependencies can be installed with a simple call to `pip`, but since `PyGMT` requires `GMT` and `GeoPandas` require `GDAL`, both of which are C packages, neither can be installed via pip successfully.
 The below instructions should successfully install antarctic-plots, and all the dependencies:

+If you don't have Python set up on your computer, I recommend setting up python with Miniconda.
+See the install instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 Here I use mamba to install packages, but conda should work as well:

 ## Create an environment: